Skip to main content

 Factors impacting workers’ mental health include anxiety, impacts of chronic pain, physical illness, depression, stress, a previous mental health diagnosis, drug use and workload.

-Mines and quarries which adopt mental health programs achieve better outcomes.
+Mines and quarries that adopt mental health programs achieve better outcomes.
 This is seen through improvements in engagement, morale, productivity and employee satisfaction, which minimising the impacts of absenteeism, presenteeism, long-term leaves of absence and workplace injuries.

 For additional information and guidance material, visit these helpful links: